AIProCo/iNet-API-Demo/README.md

 # Licensing and Restrictions

 - Commercial use must be approved by AIPro Inc.
-- The inference speed is limited to 10fps for each channel.
 - The maximum number of inferences for all channels is set to 10000.
 - (Important!!) there are several hidden features to prevent illegal use in this repository.